code-finesse/computer-science/big-o-notation.md

 # Big O Notation

 ## Description
-Big O is the language and metric we use to describe the efficiency of algorithms. https://www.bigocheatsheet.com/
+Big O is the language and metric we use to describe the efficiency of algorithms.
+It can be used to categorize "time complexity" and "space complexity". https://www.bigocheatsheet.com/

 ## Prerequisite Fundamentals